 Choosing the right survey creation software that best equips your team and goals can be intimidating, especially given the sheer number of available tools.
 If you're looking for help with survey design, copy, organization, and distribution, survey creation software is a great solution.

-We've created this survey creation software roundup featuring some of HubSpot's favorite tools – including some we use and some we have integrations for – to help you make the best decision for your company.
+We've created this survey creation software roundup of some of HubSpot's favorite tools — featuring some we use and some with which we integrate — to help you make the best decision for your company.

 SurveyMonkey (Integrated with HubSpot)